*We welcome all full and part-time graduate and undergraduate students to utilize SART services!

 SART members are here to provide survivors with support and resources that will help empower them to make the best decisions impacting their safety and healing.

-Should a survivor choose to file a police report, the University Police and VPAS staff will assist her or him with the reporting process.
-We will strive to empower the survivor to make her or his own decisions by providing on- and off-campus resources, and then offer support as needed.
+Should a survivor choose to file a police report, the University Police and VPAS staff will assist the individual with the reporting process.
+We will strive to empower the survivor to make their own decisions by providing on- and off-campus resources, and then offer support as needed.

 The Support and Resource Team has been designated by the Division of University and Student Affairs to handle sexual misconduct cases.
 The team includes a coordinator and designated individuals from throughout the university.
 For information or to report a sexual misconduct case, students may contact any member of the team.
 The Support and Resource Team is available to help anyone who reports a violation of the sexual misconduct policy.

 In cases of immediate danger or an emergency, call the University Police at 911.